indradb/indradb/README.md

 ## Getting started

-* Make sure you have lua 5.1 installed.
 * [Download the latest release for your platform.](https://github.com/braidery/braid/releases)
 * Add the binaries to your `PATH`.

-Now it's time to choose your own adventure...
+* Start the app: `braid-server`

+This should start an in-memory-only datastore, where all work will be wiped out when the server is shutdown.
+You can persist your work with one of the alternative datastores.

 ### Postgres

-If you want to use the postgres-backed datastore, following these steps:
+If you want to use the postgres-backed datastore, follow these steps:

 * Create a database: `createdb braid`
 * Initialize the database schema: `DATABASE_URL=postgres://localhost:5432/braid braid-db init`